User Experience (UX) Design BSc (Hons)

 HND

-Pass in a related subject: Digital Design & Development, User Experience Design or Visual Communication (Digital Design) with grade B at SCQF Level 8 in the graded unit(s).
+• HND in: Digital Design & Web Development, User Experience Design, Visual Communication (Digital Design) or Web Development with a B in graded unit(s).

 If your first language isn't English, you'll normally need to undertake an approved English language test and our minimum English language requirements will apply.